 - Inform trusted neighbours, friends and family of the situation and agree on a secret codeword you can scream or use if you are able to make a phone call.
 It will alert them to call the police.

 If violence is imminent and there is no escaping it, protect yourself as good as you can by shielding your most vulnerable body parts – especially your head – with your hands and arms and make yourself as small as humanly possible.
-Always make sure to park in an area you can quickly back out of and make sure your petrol tank is full; it is even suggested to keep one or several doors unlocked for quick entry.
+Always make sure to park in an area you can quickly back out of and make sure your tank is full; it is even suggested to keep one or several doors unlocked for quick entry.
+Learn the Scottish Women’s Aid helpline by heart so you can contact them immediately after driving off, they will be able to advise you on your next step and can arrange a temporary shelter for you.
 Though your instincts might tell you to drive straight to your family or friend’s home, it is wiser to stay somewhere completely unknown to your abuser to stop them from tracking you down.
 Inform your friends and family of your situation and let them know you are safe and will be in touch with them shortly; tell them to alert the police immediately, should the perpetrator show up on their doorstep.

 You can spread your belongings out in different, inconspicuous backpacks and handbags such as the ones you might use daily, like your children’s school bags or maxi purses you use regularly and wouldn’t raise suspicion.
 You don’t need much, just the essentials – some money, a change of clothes and some toys or books to keep the children calm during this time of emotional turmoil.
 Spreading things out over several bags will be less obvious than trying to hide a big suitcase somewhere and can be easier to grab on your way out when positioned correctly.